myIR, payments and more

 The Commissioner of Inland Revenue may (or in some cases must) issue determinations about various tax issues such as accrual expenditure, depreciation, financial arrangements, foreign currency, livestock valuations, standard costs for boarding service providers, and childcare providers.

-The Commissioner of Inland Revenue issues interpretation guidelines and interpretation statements that set out his position on the matters dealt with in them.
+The Commissioner of Inland Revenue issues interpretation guidelines and interpretation statements that set out her position on the matters dealt with in them.

 An Operational Statement will set out the Commissioner's view of the law in respect of the matter discussed.
 They are intended to be a preliminary view in the absence of a public binding ruling or an interpretation statement on the subject.